I ended up at a party full of World Health Organisation medics- Apparently, I've gone to the wrong Doctor WHO convention.

 For the Best Episode - Eleventh Hour

-This is the initial episode of the fifth series, which we considered the best episode of the season.
+This is the initial episode of the fifth series, which we considered the best Doctor Who episode of the season.
 The Doctor only has Amy Pond to help him while the screwdriver is damaged and the TARDIS is a wreck.
 This can be considered as a prequel to an episode released in 2005.